How do I setup a nonprofit campaign?

 - Date of Birth: Enter the date of birth belonging to the owner or director of the nonprofit organization

-Please keep in mind that these fields can’t be changed under any circumstances after you launch your project.
-If you need to change them after you’ve launched, you’ll need to refund your donors, and start a new project.
+Please keep in mind that these fields can’t be changed under any circumstances after your bank form is submitted and your identity is verified.
+If you need to change them after submission, you’ll need to start a new project.
 We therefore recommend you be especially careful when providing the above information.
 You’ll also want to make sure that you’ve entered the legal name of the funds representative.
 This is the name the government has for that person, and shouldn’t be a nickname, organization name, or other non-legal name.

 Whose information should I enter in the funds representative fields?